Anukr98/Apollo247/README.md

 1. Install docker and docker-compose
 2. Install [lazydocker](https://github.com/jesseduffield/lazydocker)
 3. Install [nvm](https://nvm.sh), run `nvm use` (now you may have to run an `nvm install` command, read the output)
-4. Add the `firebase-secrets.json` to the `packages/api/src/profiles-service` folder (ask someone on the dev team for a copy)
+4. Add the `firebase-secrets.json` to the `packages/api/src/profiles-service` and `packages/api/src/` folders (ask someone on the dev team for a copy)

 ## Web